Your Privacy at Risk

 Personal information is collected and monetized by social media companies using facial recognition software, comparative and linked data (such as the Facebook "Like" button) and more.

-Most, if not all, social media data is being stored outside Canada and doesn't have the protections afforded by Canadian law (minimal as that legal protection is).
+Most, if not all, social media data is being stored outside Canada and doesn't have the protections afforded by Canadian law (minimal as that protection is).

 Even if they claim not to view your emails, the metadata (information needed to transport and store emails) will tell them a great deal.
-How is Gmail sorting your emails into categories without viewing at least some aspects of your emails.

-Cellphones provide very precise 24/7 location data.
-While it is extremely handy to know where the nearest coffee shop or grocery outlet is located, that same information is provided in reverse.
-The cell company always knows where you are.
+Your cellular phone is constantly sharing personal information about you.
+While it is extremely handy to know where the nearest coffee shop or grocery outlet is located, that same location information is being shared with others.

 Your cellular provider already tracks your physical location at all times: it knows where you live, where you work, when you go to sleep at night, when you wake up in the morning, and — because everyone has a smartphone — who you spend time with and who you sleep with.